-A: The registration fees covers regular season games (10-12 + EOS playoffs in the Spring; 8 + EOS playoffs in the Fall) and uniform costs (cap/visor and shirt).
+A: The registration fees covers regular season games (10-12 + EOS playoffs in the Spring; 8 + EOS playoffs in the Fall) and uniform costs: cap/visor and shirt.
+Number of games played is a target and is dependent on number of teams and weather permitting.
 Other costs incurred by the player throughout a season may include names for uniforms (if not included, but usually are), player equipment, pictures, fundraising events, and pay-to-play tournaments (Pre-Season and Mid-Season).

 Q: How are the registration fees determined?

 A: Each year the Executive Committee meets to budget for the upcoming year while considering the projected registration numbers, CPYL park maintenance and upkeep, number of games played in a season, umpire fees, and park improvement needs.
 Since CPYL is run by a group of volunteers (board members, committee members, field directors, etc.), we have managed to keep registration fees as low as possible year over year; however, each year fees are reviewed and set as determined necessary by the Executive Committee to meet our financial budgets.
 As a reminder, the registration fees paid provide the funds for uniforms (cap/visor and shirt), 10-12 games in the Spring, 8 games in the Fall (target, weather permitting), the end of season playoffs, trophies, as well as all of the league expenses as they are incurred.
 CPYL is not subsidized by any other organization/public entity and incurs significant costs throughout the year such as utilities and park and facilities maintenance.
 We are a 501(c)(3) non-profit organization, and all registration, sponsorship, fundraising, and donation dollars go back into the organization.